teleject/u2-faq/_posts/2014-01-01-wait-I-do-not-see-a-boy-on-the-Boy-cover.md

 ---
 {% include JB/setup %}

-##Wait!!
-I don't see a boy on the Boy cover!!

 That&#8217;s probably because you have the U.S. release of the album, which was censored / edited by Warner Records for fear of paedophilia claims.